jamie120/ms4-wild-mile/testing.md

 # **Home Page**
 * Verify the page loads responsively on all device sizes. - :white_check_mark:
-* Verify site-entry overlay only loads on the intital page and does NOT load if refreshed in the same browser tab. :white_check_mark:
+* Verify site-entry overlay only loads on the initial page and does NOT load if refreshed in the same browser tab. :white_check_mark:
 * Verify When clicked the site-overlay fades (1500ms) and the element is removed - :white_check_mark:
 * Verify the 'grow' animation on the logo in the site-overlay functions as expected - :white_check_mark:
 * Check all links in index.html direct users to the correct routes - :white_check_mark: